dr-vipinkumarp/Biography/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ## Automotive Battery Management Systems in ESMITO Solutions PVT LTD, Hyderabad, Telangana, India
+- 🔭 I’m currently working on ## Smart Home and Industrial Battery Management Systems
 - 🌱 I’m currently active in ## QT, C/C++, Linux Device Drivers, Multilayer PCB and Automotive Systems Development
 - 👯 I’m looking to collaborate on ## Linux, Github, Device Drivers, Battery Swapping stations, Automotive Controllers